A proposed taxonomy...

 - Distribution: The finder then chooses whether this information is reported to the vulnerable organization, as well as if it is disclosed to the public.

 In the discretionary disclosure model, the vulnerability is reported privately to the organization.
 The organization may choose to publish the details of the vulnerabilities, but this is done at the discretion of the organization, not the finder, meaning that many vulnerabilities may never be made public.
 The majority of bug bounty programs require that the finder follows this model.

 The main problem with this model is that if the vendor is unresponsive, or decides not to fix the vulnerability, then the details may never be made public.
 Historically this has led to finders getting fed up with companies ignoring and trying to hide vulnerabilities, leading them to the full disclosure approach.

 Responsible disclosure attempts to find a reasonable middle ground between these two approaches.
-With responsible disclosure, the initial report is made privately, but with the full details being published once a patch has been made available (sometimes with a delay to allow more time for the patches to be installed).
+With co-ordinated disclosure, the initial report is made privately, but with the full details being published once a patch has been made available (sometimes with a delay to allow more time for the patches to be installed).